cakephp/docs/en/development/testing.rst

    of just .php.
 #.
 The classes containing tests should extend ``CakeTestCase``,
    ``ControllerTestCase`` or ``PHPUnit_Framework_TestCase``.
 #.
-Like other classnames, the test case classnames should match the filename.
+Like other class names, the test case class names should match the filename.
    ``RouterTest.php`` should contain ``class RouterTest extends CakeTestCase``.
 #.
 The name of any method containing a test (i.e. containing an
    assertion) should begin with ``test``, as in ``testPublished()``.